Has the time come for you to think about buying a snowblower?

 The Cub Cadet includes a three-year warranty and five years for the cast aluminum gearbox.

-A corded electric blower, the Ryobi 20, which can be purchased at Home Depot, delivers dependable, light-duty performance on precipitation of six to eight inches deep.
+The Earthwise SN70016 is a corded electric blower from the American Lawn Mower Co.
+(ALM), available via Amazon, delivers dependable, light-duty performance on precipitation of six to eight inches deep.

-The 13-amp electric motor provides plenty of steady power to the single stage, 10-inch plastic auger and delivers a throwing distance of up 25 feet.
+The 12-amp electric motor provides plenty of steady power to the single stage, 10-inch plastic dual curved auger and delivers a throwing distance of up 30 feet.

 Plus, the maintenance-free engine means there are no fuel stabilizers, gas cans, oil changes, or tune ups to deal with.

-You’ll need an outdoor-rated extension cord, such as this one, also from Home Depot.
+You’ll need an outdoor-rated extension cord, such as this one, also from Amazon.
 It’s 100 feet long.

-This model is backed with Ryobi’s three-year limited warranty.
+This model is backed with a two-year limited warranty from the American Lawn Mower Co.

 4. Snow Joe Ion 18SB